Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Theoretical Model

-There is a further question in solving the Boltzmann equation.
-The mixing probability in \eqn{eq11} does not take into account differences between geodesics of a brane and a bulk.
-Since the trajectories of sterile neutrinos in the bulk and active neutrinos on the brane are different, their mixing probability should be different from that in free space.
-Time evolution of the sterile and the active neutrinos is described by the following Schr\"odinger equation, if we ignore the difference between bulk and brane,
+In solving the rate equation, flavor-change probability in \eqn{eq11} should account for the extra-dimensional and matter effects.
+Since the trajectories of sterile neutrinos in the bulk and active neutrinos on the brane are different, their flavor-change probability is different from that in free space \cite{Pas:2005rb}.
+In addition, the neutrino oscillation is affected by the matter effect.
+These two effects can be treated similarly to the effective potential in the Mikheev-Smirnov-Wolfenstein (MSW) physics \cite{Wolfenstein:1977ue,Mikheev:1986wj}.
+When the matter effect \cite{Notzold:1988, Barbieri:1989ti, Dolgov:2001} and difference of geodesic are included, the effective mixing angle is derived as